jacksonianrtaylor/movie_rec_proj/README.md

 ### Feature_2:

 Feature_2 is a weighted average of the all the users ratings besides the target movie.
 The weighting for each rated movie is based on how similair the target movie is to the rated movies.
-The similairty is determined by cossine simialirty of normalized tf-idf vectors for word counts of a rated movie and a target movie.
+The similairty is determined by cossine simialirty between the normalized tf-idf vectors of the word counts of the target movie and the normalized tf-idf vectors of the word counts of other movies provided by the user.

 ## Collaborative filtering: